 - Abrasive Blasters

 Certain types of slags (coal, copper) used in abrasive blasting operations may contain trace amounts of beryllium (<0.1 % by weight), as may the surfaces being blasted.
-Due to the high dust conditions inherent in abrasive blasting operations, workers involved in these activities may be exposed to dangerous levels of beryllium.
+Due to the high dust levels generated during abrasive blasting operations, workers involved in these activities may be exposed to dangerous levels of beryllium.

 Where is beryllium used?